 My answer: Even with 2 million blog posts being published every single day, I think starting a blog is still worthwhile.
 My friends think it’s pointless, and that I’ll never stand out from the crowd.
 But I love the process of writing an article, researching it, structuring it, finding good pictures to go with it, creating cover images, bonuses, learning about marketing and SEO – and in the course of it all, try to help others.

-Note: If you’re having trouble with this, download my goal-setting cheat sheet that comes with the video workshop, which will give you 10+ more questions to help pinpoint what your most important goal is.
+Note: If you’re having trouble with this, download my goal-setting cheat sheet with 10+ more questions to help pinpoint what your most important goal is in the bonus section.
+You can also get it by doing this post as a 1-hour class on Skillshare.
+You’ll also get free access to 16,000+ classes for 1 month if you sign up here.

 Step 2: Formulate your ONE GOAL into a number